BossHobby/Docs/docs/Features.md

 Files can be downloaded in .btfl format for use with PidToolbox and .quic format for use with the Guacalyzer, our own basic analyzer, available [here](https://bosshobby.github.io/Blackbox-Analyzer/)

+## Motor Test

+If selected via AUX or in OSD menu the motors will all spin on raising throttle when armed but will not be under PID control, use the pitch/roll stick to activate a single motor depending on stick position, in order to check the function of that motor.
+Very useful for checking for bent shafts quickly.
+This is not a flying mode and care must be taken to not spin motors too fast.